bids-apps/freesurfer/README.md

           {participant,group1,group2}
                                 Level of the analysis that will be performed.
-Multiple participant level analyses can be run independently (in parallel) using the same output_dir. "goup1" creates study specific group template. "group2 exports group stats tables for cortical parcellation and subcortical segmentation.
+Multiple participant level analyses can be run independently (in parallel) using the same output_dir. "group1" creates study specific group template. "group2"
+                                exports group stats tables for cortical parcellation, subcortical segmentation a table with euler numbers.

         optional arguments:
           -h, --help            show this help message and exit